 Getting your hair braided is usually a great no-needle Botox treatment for the first few days.
 But having your hair plaited too tightly causes stress to your hairline and scalp, especially the delicate area of your forehead.
 The constant pull on your hair by any assortment of cornrows, box braids or faux dreads weakens your hair considerably.
 This can cause it to break and/or fall out.
 Sometimes not growing back for months or years!
 Avoid bald spots and awkward styling by breaking the bad habit and braiding your hair with the utmost care.

 3. Over Brushing/Combing

-African hair is incredibly sensitive and fragile so combing/brushing your hair several times a day is a big no-no. That is definately a bad hair habit that will cause hair to thin.
+African hair is incredibly sensitive and fragile so combing/brushing your hair several times a day is a big no-no. That is definitely a bad hair habit that will cause hair to thin.
 All of the strands of hair you’re pulling from your comb every morning is a great indicator of how brushing and combing will lead to breakage.
 Make sure to use a wide-tooth comb or a bristled brush and use these only when styling your hair.

 4. Excessive Heat Styling

 While a good hairdryer or flat/curling iron is a good friend, your hair is your best friend.
 It is best to maintain this friendship by refraining from heat styling too often.
 Sure, a straightener to new relaxer growth is a life-saver for in-between touch-ups.
 However, the heat almost literally fries your hair to nothing.
 Either try alternative styling methods like curlers or wrapping your hair the night before or minimise heat styling to once a week, on low heat with a good quality hair tool.

 5. Using Rubber Bands Instead of Hair Elastics